 Each step is essential in restoring the soil’s ability to grow healthy crops.

 The first step is focused on opening the soil and creating soil structure.
-We are building the environment to host the microbes and to ensure there is an aerobic environment in the soil.
-The mineral that has the highest flocculating value (or the ability to structure the soil) is Calcium.
-As we increase the available calcium in the soil, we see the soil soften, the PSI decreases, water is accepted and held more efficiently, and the soil can accept more atmospheric air.
-Atmospheric air contains 78% Nitrogen and 21% Oxygen which becomes available to the crop once we get the microbes alive and well.
+We are building an aerobic environment to host the aerobic microbes in the soil.
+The mineral that has the highest flocculating value (or the ability to structure the soil) is calcium.
+As we increase the available calcium in the soil, the soil softens, the PSI decreases, water is accepted and held more efficiently, and the soil starts to breathe.
+Atmospheric air contains 78% Nitrogen and 21% Oxygen which becomes part of the soil structure.

 Soil varies all over the world.
 Having said this, all soils have generally the same make up and contain the same minerals, in varying levels and availability.
 Soil life is relatively similar as well, varying in numbers and species based on the climate, soil type and farming practices.